-Payment Options - FoxPay is the official online student account and payment system for Rollins College.
-Students can access their FoxPay through Foxlink or at https://foxpay.rollins.edu to view real-time status.
+FoxPay is the official online student account and payment system for Rollins College.
+Students can access FoxPay at https://rollins.college/studentpay to view real-time status.
 Notifications are sent to the student's Rollins email address when a new monthly statement is available.
 Students can also add a personal email address and phone number to their FoxPay account to be notified when new activity has taken place on their account.